Chett23/Zendesk-React-App-Boilerplate/README.md

 ## How to use it

-Start by cloning this repository with `git clone https://github.com/Cloudhuset/Zendesk-React-App-Boilerplate.git`
+Cloned from Cloudhuset using `git clone https://github.com/Cloudhuset/Zendesk-React-App-Boilerplate.git`

 ### Commands